Fujinon XF 55-200 mm f/3.5-4.8 R LM OIS review

 We could argue that others are better, but the Fujinon XF 55-200 mm gives great value for money.
 The main thing holding it back is it is a little slow and its variable aperture.
 Some people mightn’t also like the lack of weather resistance.
 But if those things were improved, it would cost more.
 I’ll keep things as they are.

-There is also the 100-400mm Fujifilm, which has far more reach.
-But it’s not a superfast lens, either.
+There is also the 100-400mm Fujifilm, which has more reach.
+That lens isn’t fast.
 And it costs about $2000.

 Leave a Comment